cillam/privacy-preserving-ML/readme.md

+None selected

+Skip to content
+Using Gmail with screen readers in:sent
+Conversations
+8.01 GB of 15 GB used
+Terms · Privacy · Program Policies
+Last account activity: 2 hours ago
+Details
 # Connecting to Heroku PostgreSQL
 This guide shows how to access data in two different ways, using the traditional `psycopg2` library as well as `sqlalchemy`, a library that abstracts SQL code in favor of a more pythonic implementation.